-I am a Teaching Fellow in Forensic Investigations within the Criminal Justice Studies (ICJS) since November 2019.
-I teach forensic investigations within the Criminology and Forensic studies team teaching L4- L7.
+I am a Teaching Fellow in Forensic Investigations within the School of Criminology and Criminal Justice.
+I teach forensic investigations within the Criminology and Forensic studies team teaching L4- L7, and also teach in Criminology and Criminal Justice optional modules.

 I completed a distance-learning Masters in Politics of Conflict and Violence with the University of Leicester alongside my work.
 My thesis explored the gaps in security and cruise ships and was titled: 'How Proactive is the cruise shipping industry and the UK Government about the threat of maritime terrorism?'